zot/CubeCreate/docs/source/guide/compiling.rst

    Select MS Visual Studio 9 project.
 Don't set x64 even if you have 64bit OS.

    You'll see some variables in red.
 Set CMAKE_INSTALL_PREFIX to same value as "Where is source code" is.
-   If you have 64bit Windows, create new variable CC_WIN64_VCPP in the GUI of string type with value "1"

    Hit Configure once again, and Generate.

 3. Double-click CubeCreate.sln file in CCROOT\\cbuild, it'll open solution in MS Visual C++.